 Project Title

-Blended learning and accessibility.
-A phenomenological study of the experiences of tertiary students with accessibility nee
+Accessing blended learning: Phenomenological insights from tertiary students with vision loss, hearing loss and neurodiverse profiles.”

 Kia ora

 You are invited to participate in a research study on the experience of blended learning when you have accessibility needs.
-This study is being conducted by Stephanie Haven supervised by Dr Cara Poffley and Dr Shelaine Zambas.
+This study is student research and is being conducted by Stephanie Haven, supervised by Dr Cara Poffley and Dr Shelaine Zambas.
 The study is being carried out as a requirement for Stephanie’s Master of Health Science qualification.

+Blended learning is an educational approach that combines face-to-face teaching with online learning activities, allowing students to engage with course content both in person and digitally.

+Accessibility needs refer to challenges a student may face when accessing blended learning due to vision or hearing impairments, or neurodiversity.
+These needs can affect how students engage with blended learning and may require specific supports or adjustments to ensure equitable access.

 What is the purpose of this research?

 The COVID-19 pandemic dramatically changed how we live, work, and study globally.
 This, coupled with the meteoric rise of technology-based learning, has rapidly changed the face of tertiary education.
 Our current understanding of how students with accessibility needs experience technology-based learning is minimal.
 This research will explore the lived experience of blended learning for tertiary students with accessibility needs.
 Understanding the lived experience matters for many reasons, not least because only someone who has been through an experience knows the nuances and complexities of dealing with it.
 Hopefully, this research will inform and encourage tertiary educators to understand the blended learning experience for students with accessibility needs.
-The research will involve interviews with ten students with accessibility needs who have experience with more than one semester of blended learning at AUT.
+The research will involve interviews or hui with ten students with accessibility needs who have experience with more than one semester of blended learning at AUT.
 The findings of this research may be used for academic publications and presentations.

 How was I identified and why am I being invited to participate in this research?